Latte art: Technique

 Latte art requires first producing espresso with crema and microfoam, and then combining these to make latte art.
-See microfoam: procedure for how microfoam is made; this article concentrates on the latte art once the foam is made.

 Before the milk is added, the espresso shot must have a creamy brown surface, an emulsion known as crema.
 As the white foam from the milk rises to meet the red/brown surface of the shot, a contrast is created and the design emerges.
 As the milk is poured, the foam separates from the liquid and rises to the top.
 If the milk and espresso shot are "just right", and the pitcher is moved during the pour, the foam will rise to create a pattern on the surface.
 Alternatively, a pattern may be etched with a stick after the milk has been poured, rather than during the pour.

 Some controversy exists within the coffee community as to whether or not there is excessive focus on latte art amongst baristas.
 The argument is that too much focus on the superficial appearance of a drink leads some to ignore more important issues, such as taste.
 This is especially relevant with new baristas.

+Certification

+Latte art certification programs assess a barista's technique in both latte art and espresso preparation.
+The Latte Art Grading System (LAGS), created by the Italian barista Luigi Lupi with Luca Ramoni, certifies technical skill and creativity through a series of graded practical examinations, each represented by a different color.
+The scheme originally had five grades (white, orange, green, red and black) and has since added a sixth, gold.
+At the lower grades, candidates are expected to demonstrate basic pouring technique and simple patterns such as the heart and tulip; higher grades require more complex designs such as the rosetta, and greater control, precision and consistency.